lerna/lerna/commands/publish/README.md

 ### `publishConfig.directory`

 This _non-standard_ field allows you to customize the published subdirectory just like [`--contents`](#--contents-dir), but on a per-package basis.
 All other caveats of `--contents` still apply.
+When symlinking using `lerna link` or `lerna bootstrap`, this will be the _source_ directory of the symlink, just like how the published package would be consumed.

 ```json
   "publishConfig": {